Skip to content

 It is important to note that disinfectant kills viruses and bacteria when sprayed on a surface, but spraying it on your body or clothes won’t prevent you from contracting COVID-19 if it has already entered your body.
 According to the World Health Organization, spraying substances containing alcohol or chlorine on the body can potentially have harmful effects.

-Instead, to maintain hygiene, we should be washing our hands regularly with soap and water for at least 20 seconds, avoid touching our face with unwashed hands, disinfect frequently-touched items, and practice physical distancing
+Instead, to maintain hygiene, we should be washing our hands regularly with soap and water for at least 20 seconds, avoid touching our face with unwashed hands, disinfect frequently-touched items, and practice physical distancing.

 Also check out: